opendcs/opendcs/docs/source/lrgs-userguide.rst

 -  Only DCP messages processed by the National Weather Service are transmitted over NOAAPORT.
 -  There can be a several minute delay in retrieving DCP data via NOAAPORT.
-DOMSAT is almost instantaneous.
+DOMSAT was almost instantaneous.

 The Role of the LRGS
 --------------------